ManiKantaKana/Restaurants-Session-Invite/README.md

 - First create a Sessions from Create Lunch Session module
   ![image](https://github.com/ManiKantaKana/Restaurants-Session-Invite/assets/64183524/19e4464e-0535-4f82-98c1-6c1adfd5ea3e)

-After session saved, we can see the Action button to End session After click the End session buttion page will auto refresh and Session Ended cloumn showing "Yes"
+After session saved, we can see the Action button to End session.
+Only creater of the session will end the Session.
+After click the End session buttion page will auto refresh and Session Ended cloumn showing "Yes"

 Below screen is to invite the Users to the Session